-Rydberg's most important work is on spectroscopy where he found a relatively simple expression relating the various lines in the spectra of the elements (1890).
-He hoped to determine the structure of the atom but, although his work did provide the basis for the structure theory, he himself did not reach his goal.
+Rydberg's most important work is on spectroscopy where he found a relatively simple expression relating the various lines in the spectra of the elements.
+We quote from the obituary (see also ):-

 Article by: J J O'Connor and E F Robertson